-Cyclist on the Silver Route in Extremadura
+A cyclist on the Silver Route as it passes through Extremadura

-Silver Route by bicycle
+The Silver Route by bike

 none